efstathiosntonas/ngx-form/README.md

 ## TODO
 1. Create upload logic in Angular2
-2. Reset user password via email using a token
+2. ~~Reset user password via email using a token~~ Done, the app uses sendgrid, the free plan is good for starting up.